dimaga/RoboND-DeepLearning-Project/README.md

 In the simulated environment, it is expected that the network should not be very complicated to extract pixels belonging to the hero.
-Basically it should only learn how to extract dark red areas of pixels of a certain shape, which variety is not too big.
+Basically it should only learn how to extract dark red areas of pixels of certain shapes, which variety is relatively small.

 However, having previous experience with manual adjustments of hyper-parameters in https://github.com/dimaga/CarND-Semantic-Segmentation project, I decided to